 What Is a Facilitator?

-As a Freedom From Smoking® facilitator, you're responsible for conducting the Freedom From Smoking Group Clinic for eight to 16 people quitting smoking.
-You introduce the tools and techniques to the clinic participants, coordinate the activities and facilitate group interaction.
-You must help maintain participants' motivation and their commitment to quitting smoking.
+As a Freedom From Smoking® facilitator, you are responsible for conducting the Freedom From Smoking® group program for eight to 16 people who are interested in going tobacco-free!
+You will introduce the tools and techniques to the group participants, coordinate the activities and facilitate group interaction.
+You must help maintain participants' motivation and their commitment to quitting.

 Who Makes a Good Facilitator